Stew2791/Stew2791/README.md

 ## Hi there :sunglasses:

-- I’m currently learning JavaScript, C#, GitHub, Git and Visual Studio 2022.
+- I’m currently learning JavaScript, C#, GitHub, Git, VS Code and Visual Studio 2022.

+City & Guilds certified some decades ago in C (L1 & L2) and C++;

 I like these emojis and suspect some of them might come in useful...